Meet the Silbert Family

 “Everything they do in terms of support, research, advocacy, in the hospital, in the NICU for preterm babies—we couldn’t think of a better cause to be behind ultimately as a family,” Cameron adds.

-With preterm birth and maternal death rates continuing to rise, March of Dimes is working to level the playing field so that every family is healthy regardless of wealth, race, gender or geography.
+With preterm birth and maternal death rates continuing to rise, March of Dimes is working to level the playing field so that every family is healthy regardless of wealth, race, gender, sexual orientation, or geography.